 Key performance indicators are, by nature, meant to measure long-term goals that are “key” to your business’s success.
 If you can complete a KPI tomorrow, then it’s not a KPI.

-For example, “increase new contracts by 10% each quarter” is a KPI, where “close the Smith deal by the end of the week” isn’t.
+For example, “increase new contracts by 10% each quarter” is a KPI, whereas “close the Smith deal by the end of the week” isn’t.

 The number of new contracts your business is bringing in is very likely important to your overall business goals, but your business’ success is unlikely to hinge on the one Smith contract.